Myriopteris covillei: Description

 No distinct joint is present where the pinnae attach to the rachis, the dark color of the latter continuing into the base of the costa (pinna axis).
 Each pinna is equilateral in shape, and the lowest pair of pinnae is not significantly enlarged compared to the others.
 Aside from the dark base, the upper surface of the costae is green along much of their length.
 The lower surface of the costae is covered in conspicuous scales.
 These are ovate-lanceolate in shape, and deeply cordate (notched at the base to appear heart-shaped).
 The largest scales are 0.4 to 1.5 mm wide.
 They are whitish in color with a chestnut-brown base.
 The scales overlap each other, and sometimes conceal the final subdivisions of the leaf from below.
 Only the basal lobes of the scales are ciliate.
 The lower layers of scales may be more highly dissected.
 The smallest divisions of the leaf are round or oblong in shape and resemble beads, the larger ones measuring 1 to 3 mm in diameter.
 A few small scales may be present at the base, but the beadlike segments are otherwise free of scales and hairs on both surfaces.

 On fertile fronds, the edge of the leaf folds under to form a false indusium from 0.05 to 0.25 mm wide.
 The tissue of the false indusia is only weakly differentiated from that of the rest of the leaf blade.
 Beneath the false indusia, the sori are more or less continuous around the margins of the beadlike segments.
-Each sporangium contains 64 tan or brown spores.
+Each sporangium contains 64 tan or brown spores, typical of sexually reproducing species within the genus.
 Individual sporophytes have a diploid chromosome number of 2n = 60.